-1. Below are two patterns on a grid.
-Design one is a traditional "fish bone" or "arrow point" pattern, while design two is a "peace pipe" pattern.
+- Below are two patterns on a grid.
 Two pictures of baskets that demonstrate these patterns are attached to this document.
 You can choose not to tell the students what pattern will emerge, and hold a discussion afterwards about the patterns they see.
-See wrap up discussion.

-- 2. If students carefully color in the boxes with an x in them in dark brown, orange, and yellow, and leave the other boxes uncolored, they will see the pattern emerge. - 3.
+See wrap up discussion. - 2.
+If students carefully color in the boxes with an x in them in dark brown, orange, and yellow, and leave the other boxes uncolored, they will see the pattern emerge. - 3.
 The strips can then be cut out and either wrapped around a container like a can or bottle, or just taped at the narrow end, to get the effect of a 3D basket.

-8. Wrap Up Discussion: Ask the students what their patterns look like, and explain the names of the patterns.
+8. Wrap Up Discussion: Ask the students what their patterns look like, and explain that the pattern names are "fish bone" and "peace pipe."
 Show the students the photos of the fishbone and peace pipe patterned baskets as examples of the patterns they just colored.